paultrino/paultrino.github.io/_posts/programming/2024-02-03-cesium-realistic-3D-tiles-(disabled).md

 image: http://www.geosolutionsgroup.com/wp-content/uploads/2023/06/cesium-certified-dev-logo-sm.png?x31768
 description: Seeing if I can Embed the Viewer in a Static Page embedded on GitHub
 ---

+## This is disabled (but the code can work)!
-*TLDR;* You need a serverless environment that can do more than host static-pages like github otherwise you can't secure your API keys.
-This webpage is currently disabled.
+Though the code works, I've disabled it by not including the API key: you need a serverless environment that can do more than host static-pages like github otherwise you can't secure your secret keys.

+## Purpose:

-Purpose: Create an experiment to integrate CesiumJS Viewer using Google 3D tiles into a serverless environment via Jeykyll on github, and point the viewer via 3D coordinates / heading to Calgary, Canada.
+Create an experiment to integrate CesiumJS Viewer using Google 3D tiles into a serverless environment via Jeykyll on github, and point the viewer via 3D coordinates / heading to Calgary, Canada.

 It was an interesting experiment because generally, when you push things into a public repository you cannot hide important aspects like `secrets` such as the API key for an endpoint.
 Instead I had to dig into the documentation a bit and figure out how to do it only to discover you need a serverless environment with more security than Github pages.

+## Related links

 See these links for details:
 - Consuming Google 3D photorealistic tiles: https://developers.google.com/maps/documentation/tile/3d-tiles